Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Badawi Hunters vs Party.md

 # Wanderer
 Counter against Chrone to avoid him carrying the totality of combat.

-She is a moon druid who also came from the circle of the moon.
+She is an owlin moon druid who also came from the circle of the moon.
 She eventually left the circle because she believed her calling to be elsewhere.
-Guided by the stars, she wound up by the Badawi Hunter tribe and joined them.
+Guided by the stars, she joined a group of travelling merchants who eventually formed the Badawi Hunter Tribe after she got spoken to by the Concept of Exploration.
 Level 5 Stars druid, [owlin](https://dnd5e.wikidot.com/lineage:owlin), flex dps/support